Ayodhya: Ram temple

 On 5 August 2020, the prime minister of India, Narendra Modi, laid the ceremonial foundation stone for a new temple at what is believed to be the birthplace of the god, Ram.
 It was planned to build a new township, Navya Ayodhya, on a 500 acre site next to the Faizabad-Gorakhpur highway, which will have luxury hotels and apartment complexes.

 The Ram Mandir (lit.
 'Rama Temple') is a Hindu temple complex in Ayodhya, Uttar Pradesh, India.
-Many Hindus believe that it is located at the site of Ram Janmabhoomi, the mythical birthplace of Rama, a principal deity of Hinduism.
+Many Hindus believe that it is located at the site of Ram Janmabhoomi, considered as the birthplace of Rama, a principal deity of Hinduism.
 The temple was inaugurated on 22 January 2024 after a prana pratishtha (consecration) ceremony.

 Demographics

 As of the 2011 Census of India, Ayodhya had a population of 55,890.
 Males constituted 56.7% of the population and females 43.3%.
 Ayodhya had an average literacy rate of 78.1%.
 As per the religion data of 2011 Census, the majority population is of Hindu religion with 93.23%, and Muslims comes the second with 6.19%.